In this post, we are going to learn about the difference between the open and the close circuit.

 For the closed circuit, we require

 - conducting materials or conductor (like copper) path

 - the active voltage source device (like a battery)

 - complete path or circuit to flow the electric current

 Example of Closed Circuit:

-Suppose, DC voltage supply battery is connected with the light (like load) and closed switch.
-Due to closed switch, the circuit makes the complete path to flow electric current.
+Suppose, the DC voltage supply battery is connected with the light (like load) and closed switch.
+Due to the closed switch, the circuit makes the complete path to the flow electric current.

 From the above diagram, you can see the bulb is glowing in the closed circuit.